All Episodes

 At the end of the day, it's another reason I'm not crazy about TV.

-I could go on there be Albert Einstein, and if people didn't like my shirt, they'd tell me that.
+And if people didn't like my shirt, they'd tell me that.

-I remember that when I did my TV show, I had some of the greatest monologues, and I had people say, you know, your tie is too loud.
+I remember that when I did my TV show, I had some of the greatest monologues.

-I said, Oh, geez, what's the point?
+I said, geez, what's the point?

-Ini Faliomavega, Democrat from American Samoa, spoke about me and my comments on the Redskins as the name of the team in Washington.
+Eni Falioma Vega, Democrat from American Samoa, spoke about me and my comments on the Redskins as the name of the team in Washington.

-This is this is choice.
+This is choice.

-His son who didn't finish college being ripped to shreds in this instance on the floor of the house is two sound bites.
+His son, who didn't finish college, being ripped to shreds in this instance on the floor of the house is two sound bites.

-I rise today on behalf of our Native American community to speak on the subject of great concern, the use Of the term Redskins by the National Football League's Washington franchise.
+I rise today on behalf of our Native American community to speak on the subject of great concern, the use of the term Redskins by the National Football League's Washington franchise.

 Mr. Limbaugh does not appear to know the violent and abusive history behind this racial epithet.